Policy on Academic Code of Conduct

 Students are expected to perform their academic work honestly and fairly.
 In addition, students should neither hinder nor unfairly assist the efforts of other students to complete their work successfully.
 Institutional expectations and the consequences of failure to meet those expectations are outlined below.

-In the policy below, “the Committee” refers to the Academic Standards Committee for undergraduate and graduate students and faculty in the School of Arts, Humanities and Social Sciences or the School of Natural and Health Sciences; “the Committee” refers to the “Admissions and Standing Committee” for students and faculty in Moravian Theological Seminary.
+In the policy below, “the Committee” refers to the Academic Standards Committee for students and faculty in the College of Arts & Sciences, College of Health, and School of Professional Studies and Innovation; “the Committee” refers to the “Admissions and Standing Committee” for students and faculty in Moravian Theological Seminary and Lancaster Theological Seminary.

 In an academic community, students are encouraged to help one another learn.
-Because no two students learn in exactly the same way or absorb exactly the same things from a lecture, students are encouraged to study together.
-The boundaries on what is or is not acceptable work may not always be clear; thus, if at any point in academic work at Moravian, students are uncertain about their responsibility as scholars or about the propriety of a particular action, the instructor should be consulted.
-Students can violate the academic code of conduct without intending to do so; it is therefore important that they familiarize themselves with both institutional definitions and expectations (as defined in the policy below) as well as departmental, program, and instructor expectations.
-The Committee does not consider intent when reviewing alleged violations of policy.
+Because no two students learn in exactly the same way or absorb the same things from a lecture, students are encouraged to study together.
+The boundaries on what is or is not acceptable work may not always be clear; thus, if at any point in academic work at Moravian, students are uncertain about their responsibility as scholars or about the integrity of a particular action, the instructor should be consulted.
+Students can violate the academic code of conduct without intending to do so; it is therefore important that they familiarize themselves with both institutional definitions and expectations (defined below) as well as departmental, program, and instructor expectations.
+The Committee does not consider intent when reviewing suspected violations of policy.

 RESPECT FOR ACADEMIC HONESTY